Gerstenhaber algebra structure on the Hochschild cohomology of quadratic string algebras: Preliminaries

-The path algebra $kQ$ is the $k$-vector space with basis the set of paths in $Q$; the product on the basis elements is given by the concatenation of the sequences of arrows of the paths $w$ and $w'$ if they form a path (namely, if $t(w)=s(w')$) and zero otherwise.
-Vertices form a complete set of orthogonal idempotents.
+The {\bf path algebra} $kQ$ is the $k$-vector space with basis the set of paths in $Q$; the product on the basis elements is given by the concatenation of the sequences of arrows of the paths $w$ and $w'$ if they form a path (namely, if $t(w)=s(w')$) and zero otherwise.
+Vertices form a complete set of orthogonal idempotents of $kQ$.
 Let $F$ be the two-sided ideal of $kQ$ generated by the arrows of $Q$.
-A two-sided ideal $I$ is said to be \textit{admissible} if there exists an integer $m \geq 2$ such that $F^m \subseteq I \subseteq F^2$.
-The pair $(Q,I)$ is called a \textit{bound quiver}.
+A two-sided ideal $I$ of $kQ$ is said to be {\bf admissible} if there exists an integer $m \geq 2$ such that $F^m \subseteq I \subseteq F^2$.
+The elements in $I$ are called {\bf relations}, $kQ/I$ is called a {\bf monomial algebra} if the ideal $I$ is generated by paths, and a relation is called {\bf quadratic} if it is a path of length two.

-It is well known that if $A$ is a basic, connected, finite dimensional algebra over an algebraically closed field $k$, then there exists a unique finite quiver $Q$ and a surjective morphism of $k$-algebras $\nu: kQ \to A$, which is not unique in general, with $I_\nu=\Ker \nu$ admissible.
-The pair $(Q,I_\nu)$ is called a \textit{presentation} of $A$.
-The elements in $I$ are called {\bf relations}, $kQ/I$ is said a {\bf monomial algebra} if the ideal $I$ is generated by paths, and a relation is called {\bf quadratic} if it is a path of length two.
+By a fundamental result in representation theory it is well known that if $A$ is a basic, indecomposable, finite dimensional algebra over an algebraically closed field $k$, then there exists a unique finite connected quiver $Q$ and a surjective morphism of $k$-algebras $\nu: kQ \to A$, which is not unique in general, with $I_\nu=\Ker \nu$ admissible, see for instance \cite[Theorem 3.7]{ASS}.
+The pair $(Q,I_\nu)$ is called a {\bf presentation} of $A$.